stellar/smart-wallet-demo-app/contracts/airdrop/README.md

 - `--amount` - Amount of stroops per recipient.
 1 XLM = 10_000_000 stroops
 - `--token` - Token contract address
 - `--network` - Stellar network.
 Options: [`testnet`, `mainnet`]
-- `--rpc-url` - RPC URL for the network
+- `--rpc-url` - RPC URL for the network.
+It's needed when using `--network=mainnet`.
 - `--source` - Stellar identity for admin role.
 This is the name of the identity your stellar-cli will use to deploy the contract
 - `--funder` - Stellar identity for funder role.
 This is the Stellar address (public key) that will receive the funds when the function `recover_unclaimed` is called
 - `--database-url` - Database URL for uploading proofs